dekart-xyz/www/content/docs/installation/upgrade.md

 ---
-title: "Upgrade to new version"
+title: "Upgrading to newer version"
 description: "How to upgrade and migration notes"
 date: 2021-02-22T08:24:45+01:00
 lastmod: 2021-02-22T08:24:45+01:00